 5 Sheares St IRL - Corcaigh

 Modest little bistro with whitewashed brick walls, closely set tables and a loyal following.
 Simple, flavoursome cooking offers light lunches and more substantial dishes at dinner; pop in for morning coffee or afternoon tea.

 Personally run restaurant with a cosy, intimate feel; hidden away in the centre of town.
 Seasonal, Irish-inspired menu: honest regional cooking uses quality local ingredients and has clear, defined flavours.
 Friendly, helpful service.

 17 Cook St IRL - Corcaigh

-Well-run restaurant with spacious, high-ceilinged interior; formerly a Turkish bath.
-Experienced chef produces accomplished, detailed dishes with a classical French base and original touches.
+Well-run restaurant with a spacious, high-ceilinged dining room that was formerly a Turkish bath.
+The experienced chef produces accomplished, detailed dishes with a classical French base and original touches.